dividurga/BinaryWatch/README.md

 ## Contributing

 Contributions are welcome!
 I'm still struggling with getting the external oscillator to work with my setup.
-It works perfectly fine on an external Nucleo board.
+I think the issue is with my choice of extenal capacitors - they should be 15pF instead of 1pF.
+The RTC section of the code works perfectly fine on an external Nucleo board, so I think it is a hardware issue.
 If you have any suggestions or improvements, please open an issue or submit a pull request.